 The contingent payment arrangements referred to above reflect estimated earnout obligations incurred in relation to the Company's acquisitions.
 As of December 31, 2017, the estimated earnout obligations were \$4.6 million, which was comprised of the Major Earnout and the Stock Earnout in the amount of \$4.6 million, and zero, respectively.
 The final Provider Earnout payment was paid in June 2017.
 The Verde Earnout was settled for \$5.9 million on January 12, 2018 with a promissory note payable to the Seller in June 2019 and is classified as long-term debt as of December 31, 2017.
 As of December 31, 2016, the estimated earnout obligations were \$22.7 million, which was comprised of the Provider Earnout, the Major Earnout and the Stock Earnout in the amount of \$4.9 million, \$17.1 million, and \$0.7 million, respectively.
-As of December 31, 2017, the estimated earnouts are recorded on our consolidated balance sheets in current liabilities - contingent consideration in the amount of \$4.0 million and \$0.6 million respectively; and as of December 31, 2016, in current liabilities - contingent consideration and long-term liabilities - contingent consideration in the amount of \$1.8 million and \$10.8 million, respectively.
+As of December 31, 2017, the estimated earnouts are recorded on our consolidated balance sheets in current liabilities - contingent consideration and long-term liabilities - contingent consideration and long-term liabilities - contingent consideration and long-term liabilities - contingent consideration in the amount of \$4.0 million respectively; and as of December 31, 2016, in current liabilities - contingent consideration and long-term liabilities - contingent consideration in the amount of \$11.8 million and \$10.8 million, respectively.